 "The purpose of Junior Reserve Officers Training Corps is to instill in students in United States secondary educational institutions the value of citizenship, service to the United States, personal responsibility, and a sense of accomplishment."
 (10 USC Sec 2031)

 Air Force JROTC is a continuing success story.
 From a modest beginning of 20 units in 1966, AFJROTC has grown to 744 units throughout the world, with 103,000 cadets.
 The AFJROTC program positively influences our country by helping one student at a time.
 Comprised solely of active duty Air Force retirees, the AFJROTC instructor force is helping to form tomorrow's nation by educating proud and patriotic cadets as tomorrow's leaders.

 AFJROTC began operation of the NC-20067 Group at Parkwood High School in July 2006.
-The group produced its first graduating class of fourth-year cadets on 12 June 2010.
+The group produced its first graduating class of four-year cadets on 12 June 2010.